seismopy/mopy/README.md

 ## TODO

-* Rethink `ChanelInfo` to allow greater flexibility in how windows are selected
+* Rethink `ChannelInfo` to allow greater flexibility in how windows are selected
     - Maybe this would be best left as a function?
     - Should be easy to use for amplitude estimations
     - Should be usable for duration estimations (eg in Rodriguez-pradilla and Eaton)